tomas1000r/webflux-kotlin-keycloak/README.md

 ## Local Development

 Local development should be especially easy just by executing:

-1. `./gradlew composeUp` command and the required components are up and configured.
+1. `./gradlew composeUp` command and the required components are up and configured
 2. Run DemoAppApplication.kt from your IDE
 3. Go to your browser and open `http://localhost:8080/api/users`
 4. Enter credentials 'user' as login name and 'password' for password